ThomasFinnern/LangMan4DevProject/Documentation/J!4x/Lang4dev_Documentation_j4x.md

 # Introduction

-**This component supports language translation handling for joomla extensions** It doesn't handle the translation itself (deepl, googl, ...) though
+**This component supports translation ID handling for joomla extension developers** It doesn't handle the translation itself (deepl, googl, ...) though

-## Use cases:
+## Use cases

 1) **Developer translation IDs**
-This component will match languages IDs like COM_LANG4DEV_... defined in *.ini file against code occurences
+This component will match language translation IDs like COM_LANG4DEV_... defined in *.ini file against code occurences

    * Matches translation IDs defined in *.ini file against code occurences
    * Provides lines with missing Translation Ids for copy into *.ini